This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.51b.

 (Bug#30495)

-When expanding a *
+When expanding a * in a

-or NATURAL
+USING or NATURAL join, the

 check for table access for both tables in the join was done